Good News For Hong Kong

 Choosing What to Care About

-Something Gained Something Lost
+Something Gained And Something Lost

-Something Gained Something Lost
+Something Gained And Something Lost

 Teaching wasn't what I expected.
 Years ago, I went into teaching thinking that I would make a difference in the lives of young people.
 Now years later, as I reflect, I realize that there was something gained and something lost.
 I gained skills and experience to become a better teacher, but I went through a lot of loneliness to get to this point.
 I teach in a band 3 school.
 For those of you who don’t know, there are 3 bands and band 1 is the best.
 Students are “banded” according to their academic performance.
 Lots of people have asked…